 The path goes around one of the three dystrophic lakes.
 The Zakret Reserve is located 1 km west of the village of Krutyń, by the road leading to Lake Mokre.

-I’ve spent my entire childhood swimming at these lakes and yet there’s so many to discover.
+I’ve spent my entire childhood swimming at these lakes, and yet there are so many to discover.

 Like what you are reading?
 Pin me!